6 Causes of Yellow Toenails and Treatments That Help

 The fungus appears on the toenail as a yellowish, white, or yellowish-brown discoloration, or the center of the toenail might have yellowish streaks.
 Jagged or chipped nails may eventually lift from the nail bed, and there may be some pain and inflammation.

-Candida infection is so similar to other forms of toenail fungus that it often requires additional laboratory testing to confirm it.
+Candida yeast infection is so similar to other forms of toenail fungus that it often requires additional laboratory testing to confirm it.

 “However, some clues that Candida may be causing the infection are distal and lateral involvement of the nail, complete destruction of the nail itself, or partial destruction of the distal nail,” says dermatologist Joseph Zahn, MD, assistant professor of dermatology at the George Washington University Medical Faculty Associates, Washington, D.C.